-Important Battery Service, Installation, and Charging Tips:
+Important Battery Service, Installation, and Charging Tips for Electronic Fuel Injection Engines:

 - Do not allow the battery cables to touch opposing terminals.
-When connecting battery cables attach the positive (+) cable to positive (+) battery terminal first, followed by negative (-) cable to negative (-) battery terminal. - Never start the engine when the cables are loose or poorly connected to the battery terminals. - Never disconnect battery while engine is running. - Never use a quick battery charger to start the engine.
+When connecting battery cables attach the positive (+) cable to positive (+) battery terminal first, followed by negative (-) cable to negative (-) battery terminal. - Never start the engine when the cables are loose or poorly connected to the battery terminals. - Never disconnect battery while engine is running. - Never use a quick battery charger to start the engine. - · Never "jump start" the engine using another source.
+Electricity fluctuations can damage the ECU (Electronic Control Unit). - Always disconnect negative (-) battery cable lead before charging battery, and also unplug harness from ECU before performing any welding on equipment.

+Raise catcher box up for battery access (refer to Front Body Latch Release in Operating Instructions).
 Check the battery for electrolyte level and charge.
 The electrolyte level should be at the bottom of the vent wells [1/4 to 1/2 in.
 (6 to 13 mm) above plates].
 If the specific gravity is less than 1.225, the battery needs charging.
 If the battery has been shipped dry, or is wet but needs service, refer to the following instructions.